CryptoPepes/cryptopepe-alpha-testing/README.md

 1. **Select Ropsten testnet**
 1. Create another account using the menu in de right top
 1. Select Account 1 again
+1. You can get free Ropsten test ethers from a ropsten faucet.
+Recommended faucet: http://faucet.ropsten.be:3001/
 1. Copy the address of Account 1 (copy address to clipboard) and PM it to @itlake or @cr_mn in telegram, we will send you some fresh GEN 0 Pepes, you will receive PEP tokens there.
 1. Wait for confirmation of us sending of some Pepes to your account